Entanglement Structures in Quantum Field Theories: Negativity Cores and Bound Entanglement in the Vacuum

-While aspects of the presented entanglement reorganizations and subsequent conclusions apply more broadly (elaborated in Section~\ref{app:transformation}), it should be stressed that the results do not apply to generic mixed quantum states.
-However, similar entanglement structures amenable to adapted transformation are expected to exist in regimes of the Standard Model where Gaussian fields provide effective degrees of freedom.
+While aspects of these entanglement reorganizations and subsequent conclusions apply more broadly~(\ref{sec:broaderapp}), it should be stressed that the results do not apply to generic mixed quantum states.
+However, in the Standard Model, analogous consolidations are expected to be useful in regimes where the effective degrees of freedom are perturbatively close to Gaussian.
 The asymptotic freedom of quantum chromodynamics (QCD) in the UV, which provides a perturbative vacuum of quarks and gluons, and chiral symmetry breaking in the IR, which provides a perturbative vacuum of pions, suggests the possibility of non-trivial evolution in the analogous QCD negativity core and halo through the confinement and chiral symmetry breaking scale(s).
 Hints of interesting behaviors in such symmetry transition regimes, where low-energy effective interactions become increasingly non-local, may be found in the connection between emergent global symmetries and suppressed fluctuations of entanglement, e.g., as displayed in nuclear forces in low-energy scattering~\cite{Beane:2018oxh,Wagman:2017tmp,Beane:2020wjl,low2021symmetry,Beane:2021zvo}.

 \onecolumngrid